-The SSET team are amazing people, and they work in the School of Social Sciences, Humanities, and Education (S.H.E).
-The team can help students enhance their academic skills, whichever course you choose to study in the School.
+The SSET team are amazing people that can help students enhance their academic skills, whichever course you choose to study in the School.
 They are there to help students build their confidence, improve motivation, learn new organisation strategies and enhance reading and writing skills.

 The team overall provides academic study skills advice, wellbeing support and information, access to Study Skills workshops, School events and other opportunities to get involved with the School and wider University community at Herts.

 School Community Organisers (SCOs) are paid, student leadership positions, appointed to enhance the community of students and staff within each School.
 They organise social events, collaborate with Student Reps and Elected Officers, and represent students’ interests to both the Students’ Union and University as senior Student Leaders.
-I am currently an SCO for the School of Social Sciences, Humanities, and Education (S.H.E).
+I am currently an SCO for the school that was formerly known as the School of Social Sciences, Humanities, and Education.
 I took on this role as I wanted to give back and help students, just like previous SCOs had helped me.
-The School of S.H.E currently has six SCOs, and they are brilliant people to contact if you need support or have concerns throughout your time studying at Herts.
+The school currently has six SCOs, and they are brilliant people to contact if you need support or have concerns throughout your time studying at Herts.

 4. Education Society